sswastioyono18/cv/README.md

 <hr>
 <h3>Kitabisa </h3>

-**Senior Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2024 - Present)_ <br>
+**Senior Engineering Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2024 - Present)_ <br>
-Act as SME for technical implementation related with payment
-- Managed and coached multiple team members from multiple domain (QA, Mobile & Backend).
-- Hands on coding to deliver high impact feature
-- Standardize development workflow & onboarding process as part of improving engineering culture
+Report to HoE.
+Responsibilities are similar as Technical Manager + Hiring and to smaller extends budgeting.
+Focus on planning and creating impacts on a whole engineering department instead of just backend.

-**_Notable activities & responsibilities: :_**
+**_Notable activities :_**
 - OpenAPI initiative
 - Implemented Alert OnCall using Grafana

 **Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - 2023)_ <br>
-Act as SME for any implementation related with 3rd party payments, donations and donors flow I also managed multiple team members from multiple domain (QA, Mobile & Backend).
+Report to EM.
+Act as SME for any implementation related with 3rd party payments, donations and donors flow I also managed multiple team members from multiple domain (QA, Mobile & Backend) and do performance reviews quarterly.
 Additionally, I also involved as an IC for high impact projects.

-**_Notable activities & responsibilities: :_**
+**_Notable activities & responsibilities:_**
-- Modernise 1 legacy service from PHP to Golang and it's infrastructure from EC2 to GKE
+- Modernize 1 monolith service from PHP to Golang and it's infrastructure from EC2 to GKE
 - Automatic Donation Initiative which bring more than **10%** GDV
 - Implementing Open Telemetry as part of the company-wide observability initiative
+- Automate development pipeline workflow with JIRA and Github from task creation until project release

 **Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Oct 2021)_ <br>